Frequently Asked Questions Regarding Civil Process

 3. I see lots of real estate property sales at the courthouse.
 Where can I get a list of these sales?

 Most sales, even though held at the courthouse steps, are non-judicial trustee sales.
 The courts and the sheriff aren't involved and generally don’t even know what sales are occurring.
 The non-judicial trustee sales happen at the courthouse simply because it is traditional gathering place.
 The sheriff conducts judicial sales on a case-by-case basis.
-Real property sales are advertised in the Register-Guard newspaper.
-The sheriff averages only one sale per month while trustee sales number in the hundreds.
+Real property sales are advertised in the Register-Guard newspaper and the Oregon State Sheriff's Association (OSSA) at www.oregonsheriffs.com/sales-lane.htm.
+The sheriff averages thirty real property sales per month while trustee sales number in the hundreds.

 4. I can't find an address to serve the defendant my civil papers.
 Can the sheriff do a background check for the defendant?